Fall is in the air! Get you’re home ready for the upcoming Halloween holiday with this fun Cricut Made Haunted House!

 Halloween House Supplies:

-- Happy Hauntings Haunted House Cut File (I have it pulled into Design Space here).
+- Happy Hauntings Haunted House Cut File – YOu can find it in Design Space by searching Haunted house or #M3A43E

 - Card stock in black and orange – I used glitter orange paper, and I LOVE how it turned out!
 (You can also use yellow if you want, the colored paper becomes the light in the windows of the house).